PetCaseFinder

 Plain-English summary

-A four-year-old female stray crossbreed dog in Romania was brought in for a routine spaying procedure during a charity event.
-When the vet examined her, she was very tired and had a high fever, but no other health issues were found.
-During surgery, the vet discovered that her uterus was enlarged and cut off at the cervix, with no connection to the vagina, while the vaginal area looked normal.
-The vet removed the uterus and ovaries and treated her with antibiotics for a week.
-After this treatment, the dog fully recovered.
+A 4-year-old female stray crossbreed dog was brought in for a routine spaying procedure but was found to be lethargic and had a high fever.
+During surgery, the vet discovered that her uterus was enlarged and had been improperly severed, leading to a serious condition called pyometra (a uterine infection).
+The vet performed an ovariohysterectomy (removal of the uterus and ovaries) and treated her with antibiotics for a week.
+Thankfully, the dog made a full recovery after the treatment.

 Abstract